Kevin Oh: Relationship and marriage

 In April 2022, Kevin and actress Gong Hyo-jin admitted that they were dating.
-Later on August 17, 2022, Kevin announced in letters posted on his social media accounts that they are getting married in October in the United States, and will be held privately with only close relatives from both families.
+Later, on August 17, 2022, Kevin announced in letters posted on his social media accounts that they would be getting married in October in the United States, and the marriage ceremony would be held privately with only close relatives from both families.
 They married in a private ceremony on October 11, 2022 (US time) in New York City.